Universal Chess Interface

-The Universal Chess Interface (UCI) is an open communication protocol that enables chess engines to communicate with user interfaces.
+The Universal Chess Interface (UCI) is an open communication protocol designed by Rudolf Huber and Stefan Meyer-Kahlen that enables chess engines to communicate with user interfaces.

 History

-In November 2000, the UCI protocol was released.
-Designed by Rudolf Huber and Stefan Meyer-Kahlen, the author of Shredder, UCI rivals the older "Chess Engine Communication Protocol" introduced with XBoard/WinBoard.
+The UCI protocol was released in November 2000.
+Designed by Rudolf Huber and Stefan Meyer-Kahlen, the author of Shredder.
+UCI rivals the older communication protocol XBoard/WinBoard.

-In 2002, Chessbase, the chess software company which markets Fritz, began to support UCI, which had previously been supported by only a few interfaces and engines.
+In 2002, the chess software company Chessbase that markets Fritz, began to support UCI.

-As of 2021, well over 300 engines are known to directly support UCI.

 Design

-By design, UCI assigns some tasks to the user interface (i.e., presentation layer) which have traditionally been handled by the engine (at the business layer) itself.
+By design, UCI assigns some tasks to the user interface (i.e., presentation layer) which have traditionally been handled by the engine itself.

-Most notably, the opening book is usually expected to be handled by the UI, by simply selecting moves to play until it is out of book, and only then starting up the engine for calculation in the resulting position.
-UCI does not specify any on-disk format for the opening book.
-Different UIs usually have their own proprietary formats.

-While the UI can also take responsibility for handling endgame tablebases, this is arguably better handled in the engine itself, as having tablebase information can be useful for considering possible future positions.

 Stefan-Meyer Kahlen's UCI protocol in Shredder uses a variation of long algebraic notation for moves.
 A "nullmove" from an engine to a GUI should be sent as 0000.